 Windows aren’t typically an exhilarating home renovation; with windows, you don’t get to geek out over colors or patterns the way you do with tile, wallpaper, furniture and other updates.
 Yet, when your windows get old enough, it behooves you to devote a portion of your remodel budget to window replacement.

 Unfortunately, many homeowners are so besotted by other elements of home design that they neglect to notice when their windows are in dire need of attention.
-You should be on the lookout for the following signs of window disrepair, so you can get the replacement over with and enjoy other, more exciting updates.
+You should be on the lookout for the following signs of window disrepair, so you can get the window replacement in Woodbridge over with and enjoy other, more exciting updates.

 Sometimes, it’s nice to crack open your windows and feel a light breeze flow through your house — but if you’re feeling a breeze even when your windows are closed, something is wrong.
 Drafty windows can have all sorts of causes, including poor installation, faulty seals and cracked caulk, but the most common reason for drafts is simply an outdated, energy-inefficient window.